 On July 4, 2026, the United States of America will celebrate the 250th anniversary of its founding.
 The “unalienable rights” set forth by Thomas Jefferson in the Declaration of Independence - Life, Liberty, and the Pursuit of Happiness - represent an audacious and challenging experiment which Americans have been trying to realize since 1776.

-As part of NPR’s AMERICA IN PURSUIT national audio series, Lara brings The Declaration Project to communities across the country for musical conversations with world-renowned historians, authors, and scholars whose unique perspectives and knowledge of our nation’s history trace our American dreams through the past 250 years, imagining the next chapter of our national story.
+As part of NPR’s AMERICA IN PURSUIT national audio series, visionary American pianist, scholar and NPR host Lara Downes brings The Declaration Project to communities across the country for a series of live events featuring musical conversations with world-renowned historians, authors, and scholars whose unique perspectives and knowledge of our nation’s history trace our American dreams through the past 250 years, imagining the next chapter of our national story.

 THE FIRST SONG: Lara and Jill Lepore explore the song “My Days Have Been So Wondrous Free” written in 1759 by founding father Francis Hopkinson, reflecting the origins of American independence.